-Library resources and services in insti-tutions of higher education must meet the needs of all their faculty, students, and academic support staff, wherever these individuals are located, whether on a main campus, off campus, in distance education or extended campus programs, or in the absence of a campus at all; in courses taken for credit or non-credit; in continuing education programs; in courses attended in person or by means of electronic transmission; or any other means of distance education.
-The "Guidelines" delineate the elements necessary to achieving these ends.
-The "Guidelines" are intended to serve as a gateway to adherence to the ACRL Standards in the appropriate areas.
+Library resources and services in institutions of higher education must meet the needs of all their faculty, students, and academic support staff, wherever these individuals are located, whether on a main campus, off campus, in distance learning or extended campus programs, or in the absence of a campus at all; in courses taken for credit or noncredit; in continuing education programs; in courses attended in person or by means of electronic transmission; or any other means of distance learning.
+The "Guidelines" delineate the elements necessary to achieving this underlying and uncompromising principle.